 To configure in-app events postback:

 |Click Save integration after making changes.|

-Generate attribution links for the use of click (non-SRN) ad networks.
+Generate and save attribution links for the use of click (non-SRN) ad networks.
 Note!
 SRNs don't implement advertiser-generated attribution links so this tab is not relevant to SRN campaigns.

 Attribution link parameters